Are you newly diagnosed with HIV or AIDS and feeling lost, feeling overwhelmed, scared, nervous and completely overwhelmed?

 Why do I feel like I will never find love now that I am HIV Poz?

 I was scared of never having sex again, never falling in love, never being loved or accepted.
-After two years, I can tell you– I have had sex again, I have found a partner that I love and that loves me.
+After two years, I can tell you– I have had sex again, I found a partner of 6 years.
+And even though I’m recently single again, it had nothing to do with my HIV diagnosis.
+(I guess I was just a bad boyfriend.
+Haha!
+Jk!)

 What HIV medication should I start taking?